Content

 Conciseness | The skill is lean and efficient.
 The prerequisite note is necessary, and every line serves a purpose.
 No unnecessary explanations of what Gmail or labels are. | 3 / 3 |

-Actionability | The commands are concrete and specific, but steps 2 and 3 use placeholders (MSG_ID, [Original Subject], [Original Message Body]) without showing how to extract and pipe those values from the previous step's output, making the workflow not fully copy-paste executable. | 2 / 3 |
+Actionability | The commands are concrete and specific, but the workflow relies on manual placeholder substitution (MSG_ID, Original Subject, Original Message Body) without showing how to extract those values from step 2's output.
+The forward step is not fully executable as-is. | 2 / 3 |

-Workflow Clarity | The three steps are clearly sequenced, but there's no validation or error handling—no check for empty results in step 1, no verification that the forward was sent successfully, and no guidance on iterating over multiple messages.
-For a batch-like operation (forwarding multiple labeled messages), the lack of a loop and validation caps this at 2. | 2 / 3 |
+Workflow Clarity | Steps are clearly sequenced, but there's no validation or error handling—no check for empty results in step 1, no verification that the forward was sent successfully, and no guidance on iterating over multiple messages.
+For a batch-like operation (forwarding multiple labeled messages), missing feedback loops cap this at 2. | 2 / 3 |

 Total | 10 / 12 Passed |